Interval arithmetic: IEEE 1788 standard

 A standard for interval arithmetic, IEEE Std 1788-2015, has been approved in June 2015.
 Two reference implementations are freely available.
 These have been developed by members of the standard's working group: The libieeep1788 library for C++, and the interval package for GNU Octave.

 A minimal subset of the standard, IEEE Std 1788.1-2017, has been approved in December 2017 and published in February 2018.
 It should be easier to implement and may speed production of implementations.

 Conferences and workshops

-Several international conferences or workshop take place every year in the world.
+Several international conferences or workshops take place every year in the world.
 The main conference is probably SCAN (International Symposium on Scientific Computing, Computer Arithmetic, and Verified Numerical Computation), but there is also SWIM (Small Workshop on Interval Methods), PPAM (International Conference on Parallel Processing and Applied Mathematics), REC (International Workshop on Reliable Engineering Computing).